 Lincoln has everything that you could desire from a modern day city.
 The Bailgate area, home to the world renowned Cathedral and 11th century Castle, brings a cultural and historic offering in the north.
 The downtown area to the south brings a modern and progressive arena for future growth and success.
 With over 16,000 students now in attendance between Lincolns two universities, the town centre has evolved into a bustling hot spot with a fantastic range of pubs, bars, restaurants, shopping centres and nightclubs.
 In June 2017 the Lincoln City Council approved a £150m redevelopment of the St Marks Shopping centre which plans to provide a mixture of retail and leisure facilities, 150 residential units, over 1,300 student rooms, a new hotel and a multi-storey car park.

+When it comes to house prices, the average cost in Lincoln remains very attractive when compared to the national average.
+However, the economic growth of the city is clear when we consider the recent surge in house prices – with a rise of 8.4% in 2017 alone.
 The average house price in Lincoln is still extremely attractive in comparison with the national average.
-However, Lincolns economic growth is evident when reviewing it’s recent surge in house prices with a rise of 8.4% in 2017 alone, the 12th fastest in the UK.
+However, Lincoln’s economic growth is evident when reviewing its recent surge in house prices with a rise of 8.4% in 2017 alone, the 12th fastest in the UK.

 Have a look at the latest developments in Lincolnshire.